CSCfi/csc-user-guide/docs/apps/bs.md

 ## Description

-llumina BaseSpace command line client,`bs`, can be used to retrievie data from the Illumina BaseSpace environment to Puhti.
+llumina BaseSpace command line client,`bs`, can be used to retrievie data from the Illumina BaseSpace environment to Puhti-rhel7.

 [TOC]